RESTAURA-project/Tu-Tala-Amigo/README-en.md

 # RESTAURA

 [![DOI](assets/zenodo.18200027.svg)](https://doi.org/10.5281/zenodo.18200027)

 <p align="center">
   <strong>Restaura: open web platform for participatory phenological monitoring of native trees in Argentina</strong><br>
-  <em>Plataforma web abierta para el seguimiento fenológico participativo de árboles nativos de Argentina</em>
+  <em>Open web platform for participatory phenological monitoring of native trees in Argentina</em>
 </p>

 ---

 ## 🌱 What is Restaura?

-**Restaura** is an open-source web application designed to collect, organize, and visualize phenological data from native species through citizen science projects.
+**Restaura** is an open-source web application designed to collect, organize, and visualize phenological data of native species through citizen science projects.
 Its main goal is to facilitate the generation of key information for ecological restoration by integrating social participation with open, reproducible digital infrastructures.

-The platform enables people without technical training to record phenological observations of native trees (budburst, flowering, fruiting, and senescence), generating data useful for seed provision, ecological monitoring, and restoration-oriented decision-making.
+The platform allows people without technical training to record phenological observations of native trees (budburst, flowering, fruiting, and senescence), generating data that are useful for seed supply, ecological monitoring, and decision-making in restoration processes.

 ---

 ## 🌎 Motivation

 Native forest restoration faces multiple challenges, including the lack of information about **when and where to collect seeds**.
-Plant phenology is key to addressing this issue, but it requires simultaneous observations across large geographic areas.
+Plant phenology is key to addressing this problem, but it requires simultaneous observations across large geographic areas.

 Restaura was developed in response to this need, combining:
 - citizen science,